Rakesh-webdeveloper/web-development-guide/Git/not need/git_log.md

 ```
 git log --oneline
 ```
-_To check the log for the perticular period_
+_To check the log for the particular period_
 ```
 git log <since>..<until>
 ```